Solving Pocket Door Problems

-Who hasn't been inside one of those magnificent Victorian homes built 100 years ago that has dual acting pocket doors between the living room and dining room?
+Who hasn't been inside one of those magnificent Victorian homes built 100 years ago that has dual-acting pocket doors between the living room and dining room?
 Those disappearing doors can instantly create privacy.
 If you want to watch a video about pocket door privacy, it would do you well to click or tap here.

 The beauty of the pocket door system was known by our grandparents and their parents.
 They saw how the doors saved space.
 The pocket door concept freed up both floor and wall space.
 I don't know about you but I'd sure like to shake the hand of the inventor of pocket doors!

 A certain number of people complain how the pocket doors rub going into and out of the pocket.
 The doors jump off the track.

 It's tough or impossible to adjust the doors once they are trimmed out.
 Old pocket doors may be hard to operate or don't work at all.